deemsd/calendar-heatmap/README.md

 Calendar Heatmap runs locally inside Obsidian.
 It does not use network requests, telemetry, ads, or automatic update mechanisms.

-## Attribution

-This plugin is based on [Obsidian Calendar Plugin](https://github.com/liamcain/obsidian-calendar-plugin) by Liam Cain, released under the MIT License.

 ## License